Jump to topic

 Narcan was given in a study to healthy adult volunteers to determine its side effects, which include:

-These side effects occur most often in patients who have cardiovascular disorders or receive other drugs that have similar effects.
+These side effects occur most often in patients who have cardiovascular disorders (heart problems) or receive other drugs that have similar effects.
 In addition, excessive doses of Narcan given to these patients eliminated pain relief from opioids.

 Narcan is approved for use in infants and children to treat opioid overdoses.
 The dosing depends on body weight, ranging from 0.005 milligram/kilogram (mg/kg) to 0.01 mg/kg.
 Unlike adults, Narcan’s action on children may be delayed or unpredictable.
 As such, children are monitored for at least 24 hours in case a relapse occurs.